Undergraduate Program

 |

 Coursework covers user interface designs and functional algorithms for mobile devices (iOS fall, Android spring) and unique user interactions using multi-touch technologies.
 Object-oriented design using model-view-controller paradigm, memory management.
 Other topics include: object-oriented database API, animation, multi-threading and performance considerations.
-Prerequisites: CSC 172
+Prerequisite: CSC 172

 |